Visit Merseyside Youth AssociationMYA

 Who is ROAR SEND for?

-The course is for any professional working with children and young people who want to gain a deeper understanding of how to support mental health needs alongside any other additional needs a child or young person may have and take a whole school or setting approach to brain difference or neuro-diversity.
+The course is for any educational professional working with children and young people who want to gain a deeper understanding of how to support children and young people in school with Special Educational Needs and Disabilities (SEND) and their mental health needs whilst also taking a whole school or setting approach to brain difference or neurodiversity.
 The course provides fun, interactive ways to explore this, along with a comprehensive training manual.

 Thank you so much for the fantastic training.
 I found the course both enjoyable and interesting.
-It has enhanced my knowledge as regards sensory processing, anxiety and mental health issues and other topics around Neurotypical brains.
+It has enhanced my knowledge regarding sensory processing, anxiety and mental health issues and other topics around the brain.
 I liked the fact that you could relate the training to the needs of the child/young person building upon their confidence and resilience.

 Professional delegate.